 Perez has a profound interest in serving low-income mothers with psychiatric and substance abuse problems and our growing population of infants and young children with a range of special needs enduring traumatic stress and living in impoverished or dangerous environments.
 Her scholarly pursuits include a series of peer review articles and book chapters that contributed theoretical and scientific knowledge to the field of infant mental health.

 Julie Nicholson recently transitioned into the role of Deputy Director for WestEd’s Center for Child and Family Studies.
 Previously, Nicholson was an Associate Professor of Practice, Chair of Early Childhood Education, and Director of the Center for Play Research in the School of Education at Mills College.
-She has published over 30 research articles in a range of topics including leadership in early childhood, play across the lifespan, trauma informed early childhood practices, consequential validity in ECE assessments, pre-natal-8 systems reform, and responsive early childhood practices to support gender expansive children.
+She has published over 30 research articles on a range of topics including leadership in early childhood, play across the lifespan, trauma-informed early childhood practices, consequential validity in ECE assessments, pre-natal-8 systems reform, and responsive early childhood practices to support gender-expansive children.

 Nicholson has been passionate for the past 15 years to bring knowledge of the impact of trauma and toxic stress on children’s development to her students, to parents and families, and a wide range of organizations and community stakeholders.
 Her deep interest in this topic stems from her personal experiences parenting her two youngest daughters who experienced early relational loss and trauma.

 Nicholson serves on the Board of Directors for the Association for Childhood Education International.
 She earned a Ph.D. in early childhood education from the University of Michigan.